Parneet-Raghuvanshi/GuessTheNumber/README.md

 ![](https://github.com/Parneet-Raghuvanshi/GuessTheNumber/blob/master/readmesources/Github-Projects-guessthenumber.png?raw=true "Guess The Number")

-# Short Summary
+## Short Summary

-A very Simple Guess the number application, in this project I have used Lottie Animations for a more Interactive User Interface and Used Basic Java Functions to auto-generate a number and then verify that and save the results into the mobile phone's local directory.
+A very simple guess the number application, in this project I have used Lottie Animations for a more Interactive User Interface and Used Basic Java Functions to auto-generate a number and then verify that and save the results into the mobile phone's local directory.

 Here are some GIFs to get a visual of the working of the application.

 ![](https://media0.giphy.com/media/Nrt7m3mEYx0AkPtwUf/giphy.gif "Home Screen") ![](https://media1.giphy.com/media/p3YOIQNJJt5mIRvCmJ/giphy.gif "Number Entry") ![](https://media1.giphy.com/media/DkK4iPZMK3qJzsUKPE/giphy.gif "Success Page")

-# Functions/Tools Used
+## Functions/Tools Used

 Here are some of the coded functions and tools which are used in this application: